Detroit: Religion

-According to a 2014 study, 67% of the population of the city identified themselves as Christians, with 49% professing attendance at Protestant churches, and 16% professing Roman Catholic beliefs, while 24% claim no religious affiliation.
+According to a 2014 study, 67% of the population of the city identified themselves as Christians, with 49% professing adherence to Protestant churches, and 16% professing Roman Catholic beliefs, while 24% claim no religious affiliation.
 Other religions collectively make up about 8% of the population.

 Income and employment

 The loss of industrial and working-class jobs in the city has resulted in high rates of poverty and associated problems.
 From 2000 to 2009, the city's estimated median household income fell from $29,526 to $26,098.
 As of 2010, the mean income of Detroit is below the overall U.S. average by several thousand dollars.
 Of every three Detroit residents, one lives in poverty.
 Luke Bergmann, author of Getting Ghost: Two Young Lives and the Struggle for the Soul of an American City, said in 2010, "Detroit is now one of the poorest big cities in the country".

 In the 2018 American Community Survey, median household income in the city was $31,283, compared with the median for Michigan of $56,697.
 The median income for a family was $36,842, well below the state median of $72,036.
 33.4% of families had income at or below the federally defined poverty level.
 Out of the total population, 47.3% of those under the age of 18 and 21.0% of those 65 and older had income at or below the federally defined poverty line.

-Oakland County in Metro Detroit, once rated amongst the wealthiest US counties per household, is no longer shown in the top 25 listing of Forbes magazine.
-But internal county statistical methods—based on measuring per capita income for counties with more than one million residents—show Oakland is still within the top 12, slipping from the fourth-most affluent such county in the U.S. in 2004 to 11th-most affluent in 2009.
-Detroit dominates Wayne County, which has an average household income of about $38,000, compared to Oakland County's $62,000.